 As anybody who has driven along Highway 51 in that area has noticed, a 1.5-acre lake, just north of the golf course, is now in place.
 This spring there will be bumper boats on the water.

-A butterfly habitat is also being installed and kids’ train track will be extended to run around the lake.
+A butterfly habitat is also being installed and a kids’ train track will be extended to run around the lake.

 “All I was going to do was put in a miniature golf course, and everything just kind of evolved from there,” Brown said with a smile.